acaylor/ajs-blog/content/posts/building-this-blog.md

 * Hugo: https://gohugo.io/getting-started/installing/
 * Git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+Both of these programs are available for macOS, Linux, and Windows.

 ### 2. Create a new site

 Once hugo is installed, create a new site by typing the following command into your shell: